Edit Concordance File

-You can use the Find All button on the Find & Replace dialogue to highlight all places where a word appears, then open the Insert Index Entry dialogue to add that word and places to the alphabetical index.
-However, if you need the same set of alphabetical indexes in multiple documents, the concordance file allows to enter every word just once, then use the list many times.
+You can use the Find All button on the Find & Replace dialogue box to highlight all places where a word appears, then open the Insert Index Entry dialogue box to add that word and places to the alphabetical index.
+However, if you need the same set of alphabetical indexes in multiple documents, the concordance file allows you to enter every word just once, then use the list many times.

-To access the Edit Concordance File dialogue:
+To access the Edit Concordance File dialogue box:

 Choose Insert - Table of Contents and Index - Table of Contents, Index or Bibliography - Type.